 There are eight unique features of eCommerce technology including richness, ubiquity, global reach, universal standards, information density, interactivity, and social technology.

 The word “ubiquity” generally refers to being present physically in multiple locations at once or being omnipresent.
-Ecommerce ubiquity and customer service refer to the ability of your visitors or customers to access a service at any time, from any location, and on any device.
+Ecommerce ubiquity refers to the ability of your visitors or customers to access a service at any time, from any location, and on any device.

 Why Is eCommerce Ubiquity Very Important?